KhronosGroup/glTF/specification/README.md

 With the advent of mobile- and web-based 3D computing, new classes of applications have emerged that require fast, dynamic loading of standardized 3D assets.
 Digital marketing solutions, e-commerce product visualizations and online model-sharing sites are just a few of the connected 3D applications being built today using WebGL or OpenGL ES.
 Beyond the need for efficient delivery, many of these online applications can benefit from a standard, interoperable format to enable sharing and reuse of assets between users, between applications, and within heterogeneous, distributed content pipelines.

-glTF solves these problems by providing a compact runtime format that can be rendered with minimal processing.
+glTF solves these problems by providing a vendor- and runtime-neutral format that can be loaded and rendered with minimal processing.
 The format combines an easily parseable JSON scene description with one or more binary files representing geometry, animations and other rich data.
-Binary data is stored in such a way that it can be loaded directly into GL buffers without additional processing.
+Binary data is stored in such a way that it can be loaded directly into GL buffers without additional parsing or other manipulation.
 Using this approach, glTF is able to faithfully preserve full hierarchial scenes with nodes, meshes, cameras, lights, materials and animations, while enabling efficient delivery and fast loading.

 <a name="glTFbasics"></a>